 “I am disappointed that the House will not vote on amendments that would enforce greater oversight of U.S. operations in Yemen,” said Khanna.
 “Congress is doing a disservice in not acknowledging the civilian impact of our military operations in the Middle East.
 We must instill measures to prevent further atrocities in Yemen.”

-On March 25, 2015, the Obama administration announced support for Saudi Arabia’s campaign against Houthi rebels and allied forces, who had seized swaths of the country, including the capital Sanaa.
-The next day, CENTCOM commander Gen. Lloyd Austin told Senators that he didn’t know “the specific goals and objectives of the Saudi campaign.”
-The US has since offloaded more than 67 million pounds of fuel to Coalition jets – refueling aircraft more than 9,000 times – according to Air Force figures provided to The Intercept.
+On March 25, 2015, the Obama administration announced support for Saudi Arabia’s campaign against Houthi rebels and allied forces, who had seized swaths of the country, including the capital, Sana.
+The next day, CENTCOM commander Gen. Lloyd Austin told senators that he didn’t know “the specific goals and objectives of the Saudi campaign.”
+The U.S. has since offloaded more than 67 million pounds of fuel to coalition jets — refueling aircraft more than 9,000 times — according to Air Force figures provided to The Intercept.